 - Adirondack Ski Areas

-Downstate there are two ski areas that continue to operate in the New York.
+Downstate there are two ski areas that continue to operate in the New York metro area.
 Mt Peter and Thunder Ridge offer all the amenities found at the larger areas and are great places to learn how to ski and get your ski legs back.
-Farther north and in the Hudson Valley Catamount and Holiday Mountain provide good access and more vert.
+Farther north and in the Hudson Valley Catamount and Holiday Mountain have more verticle.

 Heading just up the highway are the Catskill ski areas, located about 100 miles north from New York City.
 There are 4 very different ski areas in operation in the region.
 All theses areas off large verticals and acreage and receive 110″-165″ of snow on average each season.
 This area is home to some of the most visited ski areas in New York.